sriyogesh94/dcos-docs/1.9/metrics/datadog.md

 1. Click **INSTALL PACKAGE** -> **ADVANCED INSTALLATION** and enter [your Datadog API_KEY](https://app.datadoghq.com/account/settings#api).
 1. Click **REVIEW AND INSTALL** to complete your installation.

-After a minute or two a Datadog agent will be running in the cluster at `datadog-agent.marathon.mesos:8125`.
+After a few minutes, a Datadog agent will be running in the cluster at `datadog-agent.marathon.mesos:8125`.
 This is the default location used by the Datadog plugin.

 ## Test the DC/OS Datadog metrics plugin (agents only)
 As a stopgap during testing, you may be able to manually run the Datadog plugin on your agents by running it as a Marathon task.
 You must first upload your binary to a web server that's visible to your cluster, then create a Marathon application like the following (with customized `cmd`, `instances`, and `uris` to meet your needs):